 Visiting the California Central Coast in Summer

 Summer is California’s high season, when visitors start rolling in and places fill up fast.
 Despite the crowds, this is also one of the best times to visit the Central Coast of California, which tends to be a less popular destination in comparison to its southern and northern counterparts.
-Temperatures are warm and sunny, sometimes varying 20 degrees from day to night, so bring the right clothes.
+Temperatures are warm and sunny, sometimes varying 20 degrees from day to night, so pack layers.
 The coast is cooler and more enjoyable during the summer, plus, there’s a lot going on in the downtown areas.
-It’s not hard to choose your own adventure during this season, but here’s what we suggest…
+It’s not hard to choose your own adventure during this season, but here’s what we suggest:

 Things to Do in the Summer on the California Central Coast

-- Head out to camp on the Channel Islands.
+- Head out to Channel Islands National Park.
 Bring a wetsuit and go snorkeling!

 - Go on a whale watching tour off the coast of Santa Barbara for your best chance of seeing blue, humpback and minke whales.